 Acupuncture is part of Traditional Chinese Medicine.
 It has been used for over 4,000 years by billions of people.
 Acupuncture is well known for pain management but it is part of the complete medical system of Traditional Chinese Medicine that treats all medical conditions.
-We are pleased to offer acupuncture, massage, nutritional therapy, and meditation advise for our patients at our modern and welcoming clinic in Montpelier, Vermont.
+We are pleased to offer acupuncture, massage, nutritional therapy, and meditation advise for our patients at our modern and welcoming clinic in Montpelier and Willeston, Vermont.

 Women’s health spans the categories of fertility, menopause and pregnancy to anxiety, insomnia and headaches.
 The acupuncturists at our Washington County, VT practice have been treating women with these varying issues for years.

 Cancer care is a regular part of our practice.
 The practitioners of Integrative Acupuncture have operated a strong acupuncture department at National Life Cancer Treatment Center in Berlin, VT over the past five years.
 They have gained experience using acupuncture to support patients going through medical care for cancer.

 Internal medicine treats everything from the lungs and heart to the digestive and neurological systems.
 Acupuncturists at Integrative Acupuncture and Oriental Medicine use a holistic approach to solve issues with internal medicine.

 You’re in good hands with the providers at Integrative Acupuncture.
 In the state of Vermont, acupuncture services may be provided by many types of healthcare providers, but no provider has more expertise then a licensed acupuncturist.
 Our providers have received their masters degrees in acupuncture and Oriental medicine from schools ranked in the top ten in the United States.